DataBiosphere/terra-cli/CONTRIBUTING.md

 doesn't do anything.
 An empty class body with child commands defined in the annotation creates such a grouping command.

+Supported tools are currently children of the top-level command, but are hidden from the usage help.

 #### Model and manager classes
 The `src/main/java/bio/terra/cli/model/` directory contains the objects that represent the current state.
 Since the CLI Java code exits after each command, this state is persisted on disk by the `GlobalContext` and